Farmworker Appreciation Day

 That alone seems like a worthy reason to support agricultural workers and give them thanks on this holiday.

-The History Of Farmworker Appreciation Day
+The History of Farmworker Appreciation Day

-This holiday can be traced back decades, all the way back to the 1960s, in fact.
+This holiday can be traced back decades, all the way to the 1960s, in fact.
 This is when a group of Filipino farmworkers in California went on strike against poor working conditions and low wages.

 This strike would last for several years but would lead to the formation of the United Farm Workers (UFW) Union.
 These groups would advocate for the rights of farmworkers and help to improve working conditions for thousands of farm laborers.